-When a 50’ long by 20’ wide by 7’ deep hole is dug, a lot of earth is displaced.
-(Over 400 tons of earth!)
-If your yard is small, we may have a dump truck on hand that we fill as the dirt comes out of the hole and haul off to another site to keep enough space to work in your yard.
+Digging a 50’ long by 20’ wide by 7’ deep hole means a lot of earth is displaced (Over 400 tons of earth!).
+If your yard is small, we may have a dump truck on hand that we fill as the dirt comes out of the hole.
+Then, we will have it hauled off to another site to keep enough space to work in your yard.

 BACKFILLING YOUR POOL

-Once the pool has been set, the backfilling is done with 100% clean gravel, so the dirt is not needed.
-If you have a larger piece of property, the dirt can be pushed out in an uneven area to save you the cost of hauling the dirt to another location.
+After setting the pool, the backfilling is 100% clean gravel, so the dirt is unnecessary.
+If you have a larger piece of property, we can push the dirt out in an uneven area to save you the cost of hauling the dirt to another location.

 TREES IN YOUR YARD

-If you have a lot of trees on the way to the pool area, we try really hard to protect them from the equipment compacting the soil over their roots.
+If you have many trees on the way to the pool area, we try hard to protect them from the equipment compacting the soil over their roots.
 Tony has a stock of plywood he used to make a road into your site that helps mitigate the damage to the tree roots.
-The downside is that the grass dies under the plywood, so we have to either sow the area in grass seed or lay sod on the area when the pool is finished.
+The downside is that the grass dies under the plywood, so we have to either sow the area in grass seed or lay sod when we finish.

-If you have trees that need to be removed for your new pool, we have a list of qualified, insured tree removal professionals who can help you with this part of the project.
+If you need trees removed for your new pool, we have a list of qualified, insured tree removal professionals who can help you with this part of the project.